vidstack/player/.github/CONTRIBUTING.md

 ## 🎉 Pull Request

-When you're all done head over to the [repository][vds-elements], and click the big green `Compare & Pull Request` button that should appear after you've pushed changes to your fork.
+When you're all done head over to the [repository][vds-player], and click the big green `Compare & Pull Request` button that should appear after you've pushed changes to your fork.

 Don't expect your PR to be accepted immediately or even accepted at all.
 Give the community time to